CITguy/CITguy.github.io/_posts/2010-09-22-magicExcel-makes-excel-spreadsheet-generation-simple.md

 Yes, that's right!
 All you need to create sleek spreadsheets is knowledge of HTML tables.

-Don't believe me, check it out for yourself at [http://magicexcel.riaforge.org](http://magicexcel.riaforge.org).
+Don't believe me, check it out for yourself at <a href="http://magicexcel.riaforge.org" target="_blank">http://magicexcel.riaforge.org</a>.

 {% include signature.md %}